ronsims2/trusty/documents/Writerside/topics/getting-started-with-trusty.md

 ```

-> If you change your password, make sure you retain the recovery code(s) that match the snapshot(s) you have saved.
+> If you backup you database, make sure you retain the recovery code(s) that match the snapshot(s) you have saved.
-> Otherwise, you man not have access to your encrypted notes.
+> Otherwise, you man not have access to your encrypted notes if you forget the snapshot's password.
 {style="warning"}

-## Configuration

-Specify a custom home directory by setting the `TRUSTY_HOME` environment variable.

 ### Release notes
+* version 0.8.2 -  Stable CRUD features for notes.

-* Version 0.11.0 - Updated the size of the title column to accommodate encrypted messages.
+* version 0.11.0 - Updated the size of the title column to accommodate encrypted messages.
-* Version 0.12.0 - Stable encryption support added.
+* version 0.12.0 - Stable encryption support added.
 * version 1.0.3 -  Public tRusty release.
+* version 1.0.5 -  Added `TRUSTY_HOME` support.

 ## Archive